 The appropriate carat number will also vary depending on your height and finger size.

 When you try on a diamond ring for the first time, the diamond may seem large, but strangely enough, you soon get used to it.
-Therefore, if you decide on a smaller diamond right away, you will regret it, so try on several rings and take your time to choose.
+Therefore, if you decide on a smaller diamond right away, you will likely regret it, so try on several rings and take your time to choose.

-It also depends on the design.A halo design, which has small diamonds surrounding the center diamond, creates volume.
-This makes even a relatively small diamond look larger.
+It also depends on the design.
+A halo design, where the center diamond is surrounded by small diamonds, will add volume.Therefore, even relatively small diamonds will appear larger.
 The balance with the ring design, such as the thickness of the arms, is also important.

 The appropriate carat number will also vary depending on your height and finger size.

 When you try on a diamond ring for the first time, the diamond may seem large, but strangely enough, you soon get used to it.
-Therefore, if you decide on a smaller diamond right away, you will regret it, so try on several rings and take your time to choose.
+Therefore, if you decide on a smaller diamond right away, you will likely regret it, so try on several rings and take your time to choose.

-It also depends on the design.A halo design, which has small diamonds surrounding the center diamond, creates volume.
-This makes even a relatively small diamond look larger.
+It also depends on the design.
+A halo design, where the center diamond is surrounded by small diamonds, will add volume.Therefore, even relatively small diamonds will appear larger.
 The balance with the ring design, such as the thickness of the arms, is also important.

-②In the case of pendant necklaces
+②In the case of a pendant necklace

-As with rings, the key points to choosing a ring will depend on your preferences and body type.
+As with rings, the key points to consider when choosing a ring will depend on your preferences and body type.
 If you are tall or have a fuller figure, it is best to choose a larger carat number, and if you are petite, a smaller carat number is best.

 ▼For those renovating for the first time

-As with rings, the key points to choosing a ring will depend on your preferences and body type.
+As with rings, the key points to consider when choosing a ring will depend on your preferences and body type.
 If you are tall or have a fuller figure, it is best to choose a larger carat number, and if you are petite, a smaller carat number is best.

 ▼For those renovating for the first time